cao-awa/Conium/README.md

 So if you are willing to contribute to Conium, please do conversations with Conium developers to learn the details and specifications.\
 We will reject all pull requests that not after discussion.

 If it is not necessary, avoid directly reading source codes.
+Instead, submit issues tagged with 'question'.

 ## Hitokoto